 Here’s a video of Nate’s entire speech in support of the bill:

-To continue this advocacy, Nate submitted a policy resolution for the National Liberal Policy Convention, calling on the government to address the opioid crisis through a public health approach by treating drug abuse as a health issue, expanding treatment and harm reduction services, and reclassifying all drug possession and consumption as an administrative violation.
+To continue this advocacy, Nate submitted a policy resolution via the Liberal Party’s caucus policy resolution process for the National Liberal Policy Convention, calling on the government to address the opioid crisis through a public health approach by treating drug abuse as a health issue, expanding treatment and harm reduction services, and reclassifying all drug possession and consumption as an administrative violation.
+This resolution finished #2 at the Liberal Party’s Halifax policy convention.